NikRowe/Timescale__frontend-assignment/README.md

+# Thank you for taking the time to review my assignment!

 # Timescale frontend interview assignment

 There are two parts to this assignment which should take around an hour to complete.